Trusted Local News

 Ocean City Mayor Jay Gillian criticizes the state government for bypassing the Legislature for the regulations.

-State Assemblyman Antwan McClellan, a Republican whose First Legislative District includes the Atlantic and Cape May County shore communities, joined Gillian in criticizing the governor for proposing the regulations in an executive order rather than going through the state Legislature.
+State Assemblyman Antwan McClellan, a Republican whose First Legislative District includes the Cape May County shore communities, joined Gillian in criticizing the governor for proposing the regulations in an executive order rather than going through the state Legislature.

 “So the time is now to make sure our voices are heard and make sure that the governor knows that we don’t want this – that we want to have an opportunity to have a seat at the table to discuss what our area should look like, what our county should look like, what our places should look like,” McClellan said while imploring the audience of about 200 people at the meeting.